-There is growing understanding among scientists and managers that impacts to our marine environment are cumulative.
+There is growing understanding among scientists and managers that impacts to our marine environment are cumulative, which means they can accumulate and react with one another to ereate an even greater impact.
 Although a single activity or project may have insignificant impacts on the marine environment when considered in isolation, its interaction with other marine uses and natural phenomena may yield disproportionately significant impacts.
 A scientific understanding of these interactions is paramount and essential for evaluating tradeoffs in planning decisions for existing and future ocean uses.

-The OPC will focus on (1) desalination, (2) marine renewable energy, and (3) offshore aquaculture because these industrial uses are currently active or are under development.
-The OPC may continue to advance projects consistent with existing resolutions as well as engage in other potential uses as they become more developed and are determined to be an efficient deployment of its organizational capacity.
+The OPC will focus on (1) desalination-and once through cooling, (2) marine renewable energy, and (3) offshore aquaculture because these industrial uses are currently active or are under development.
+The OPC may Continue to advance projects consistent with existing resolutions as well as engage in other potential uses as they become more developed and are determined to be an efficient deployment of its organizational capacity.